Welcome to Isbjörn of Sweden | Free shipping over 100 EUR / 200 USD

 The health and safety of employees in the textile industry have to be safeguarded by strict guidelines.
 Localized problems have to be detected.
 Safety measures according to the risk potential of deployed chemical substances are mandatory.

-When using chemicals during the textile production process, a careful and safe handling with regard to the employees’ health is vital.
+When using chemicals during the textile production process, careful and safe handling with regard to the employees’ health is vital.
 Therefore, the bluesign® system makes training programs for employees concerning the storage and handling of harmful substances obligatory.
-Occupational health and safety also includes the protection against environmental pollution such as dust and noise.
+Occupational health and safety also include protection against environmental pollution such as dust and noise.

 With the bluesign® system, the working conditions on site can be evaluated according to precise safety guidelines.
 If necessary, appropriate measures will be stipulated.